DataCanvasIO/expretau/README.md

 | `true`                          | not null              | Map                  |
 | `true`                          | null                  | Object               |

-**NOTE**: Some types cannot be written literally in expressions but they do exist in the engine.
+**NOTE**: Some types cannot be written literally in expressions, but they do exist in the engine.
 They can be got by pre-defined constants, variables or intermediate results.

 ## Constants